mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 1. Follow [AWS account best practices](https://aws.amazon.com/organizations/getting-started/best-practices/).
-2. Create **one AWS account per commercetools project** that you create, which hosts all of the AWS resources tied to that commercetools project.
+2. Create **one AWS account per commercetools project** that you create, which hosts all the AWS resources tied to that commercetools project.
 3. Create one dedicated '*service*' or '*shared*' account that hosts shared resources like component artifacts and centralized routing.

 !!! tip ""
-      See the instructions on [how to setup AWS](../../tutorial/aws/step-3-setup-aws-services.md) to get a good overview of the way a typical MACH-ready AWS environment is set up
+      See the instructions on [how to set up AWS](../../tutorial/aws/step-3-setup-aws-services.md) to get a good overview of the way a typical MACH-ready AWS environment is set up

 ### Azure tenancy